NBA Rumors: Carmelo Anthony May Need To Take New Role Coming Off The Bench With Houston Rockets

 — ESPN Stats & Info (@ESPNStatsInfo) July 19, 2018

-It may require some more work to figure out exactly where Carmelo Anthony fits in the mix, however.
+It may require some more work to figure out exactly where Carmelo Anthony fits into the mix, however.